stellar-deprecated/solar/README.md

 - Developer might not have access to html code (unable to add/remove classes)
 - Developer either familiar with kelp or has time to learn about kelp (not for hackathons)
 - Bandwidth is somewhat cheap (it's fine to have kelp styles mirror lib for styling with classes)
+- CSS class namespace is a scarce commodity (careful naming of classes)

 ### Layout
 #### kelp-flex